 vasp, you need first to load the module

-After that you can find the executables called
+After loading the modules, you can find the executables:

 vasp_gam vasp_ncl vasp_std